 This gives me an answer of 9, so I have 9 stitches between my increases, and there are 8 stitches to increase in total.

-Using MOD
+Using MOD in Excel

 To find the stitches remaining after the repeats have been calculated using QUOTIENT, you use the MOD function.
 This is input exactly as for the QUOTIENT function.